 - Defaulted debts will drop off six years from the default date, so some of these will probably have disappeared already, but the rest should go at the same time as the bankruptcy marker.

-- CCJs drop off six years from the judgement date, so they will also be gone six years after date of your bankruptcy petition.
+- CCJs drop off six years from the judgment date, so they will also be gone six years after date of your bankruptcy petition.

 1) Creditor doesn’t use the correct default date

 There is no point in complaining to Experian, Equifax etc about this – they just report what the creditors tell them.
 You have to ask the creditor to correct the record.
 Don’t try to do this on the phone because you are likely to spend a long, frustrating time talking to staff who don’t seem to understand what you are saying.
 Instead you need to write a letter along these lines to the Data Controller for the creditor(get the address from the ICO here), send it Recorded Delivery and keep a copy: